 The Great Ladakh to Kashmir Traverse

-This classic trek which starts from Pannikhar in Suru valley of Kargil is beautiful contrast of stark and green landscape.
+This Great Ladakh to Kashmir Traverse is a classic trek which starts from Pannikhar in Suru valley of Kargil is beautiful contrast of stark and green landscape.
 This trek which can generally be made in a week’s time gives an insight of the upper Wardwan valley and existence of semi nomadic life of Bakerwal herdsmen in the green pastures of this area.

 Reviews 0 Reviews0/5